Who discovered stem cells? It goes back further than you might think.

 “IN normal mouse hæmatopoietic tissue, there is a class of cells which, on being transplanted into heavily irradiated mice, can proliferate and form macroscopic colonies.
 In the spleen, the colonies formed in this manner are discrete and easy to count1,2.
 Microscopically, each colony appears as a cluster of hæmatopoiotic cells, many of which are dividing; and often, within a given colony, the cells which are observed indicate that differentiation is occurring along three lines, into cells of the erythrocytic, granulocytic and megakaryocytic series, respectively1.”

-I find it very curiously puzzling that Till and McCulloch did not employ the name “stem cells” since it was a well-established concept and nomenclature by that time in the hematology field.
+I find it very curiously puzzling that Till and McCulloch did not employ the name “stem cells.”
+It was a well-established concept and nomenclature by that time in the hematology field.

 OK, so that was 1963.